treehouses/treehouses.github.io/pages/cloud-vi/firststeps.md

 Check your progress [here](trackprogress.md)

-## Step 5 - System Tutorial

-### Docker

-Docker is a computer program that performs operating-system-level virtualization also known as containerization.
-In this step, you will learn the basics of interacting with Docker and Docker Compose through the command-line interface and basic commands for maintaining your Planet installation.
-Follow the directions in the [Docker Tutorial](dockertutorial.md)

-## Step 6 - GitHub Issues Tutorial
+## Step 7 - GitHub Issues Tutorial

 Follow the directions at [Git Repositories](gitrepositories.md) to keep your username.github.io and your local repository up to date.